MouraGabriel53/Automation_PY/README.md

-print('Hello!
+# 🦾 About Automation_PY
 Here you can see my basic Python projects about tasks automation.
-They are basic, just for training or testing.')
+They are basic, just for training or testing